cobaltians/plugins/Webservices/README.md

 	{ type : "plugin", name : "webservices", action : "onWSError", data : {
 		callId : 2312,
-		data : {} // the data that was given by the server }}
+		data : {} // the data that was given by the server, text : "" // the server response as text if JSON parse of the response failed }}

 If already something in storageKey and saveToStorage = true, native call this on web

 	{ type : "plugin", name : "webservices", action : "onStorageResult", data : {
 		callId : 2312,
-		data : {} // the data that was in storageKey
+		data : {} // the data that was in storageKey, text : "" // the text that was in storageKey if not JSON }}
-	}}